LukasDCode/Bloomfilter/README.md

 # Bloomfilter
-personal implementation of a bloomfilter
+Personal implementation of a bloomfilter.

 ## How to Use